Ivan Sorokin: Civil War

 Matveev and Sorokin agreed on the need to link up with the Tenth Army at Tsaritsyn, but they disagreed on how to do so.
 Sorokin wanted to move against Stavropol, then Vladikavkaz, then onwards to Tsaritsyn.
-When Matveev refused to follow this plan, and Sorokin ordered his execution on 7 October.
+Matveev refused to follow this plan, so on 7 October, Sorokin ordered his execution.
 On 21 October, Sorokin then executed the four members of the Republic of the Northern Caucasus Military Revolutionary Soviet.
 According to Peter Kenez, "Then started a reign of terror in Piatigorsk which was remarkable even by Civil War standards.
 Bolsheviks and anti-Bolsheviks suffered alike; innocent hostages, including Generals Radko-Dmitriev and Ruzskii, were executed and even the Bolshevik city organization had to go underground."
 On 27 October, Sorokin was declared a traitor by the Bolshevik faction of the Central Executive Committee of the Soviet in Nevinnomyssk.
 On 2 November, Sorokin was killed in Stavropol.